vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

       Some of the best practices automatically configured by Era include:

       - Distribute databases and log files across multiple vDisks.
-      - Do not use Windows dynamic disks or other in-guest volume management
+      - Do not use Windows dynamic disks or other in-guest volume management.
-      - Distribute vDisks across multiple SCSI controllers (for ESXi)
-      - For each database, use multiple data files: one file per vCPU.
+      - For each database, use multiple data files; one file per vCPU.
       - Configure initial log file size to 4 GB or 8 GB and iterate by the initial amount to reach the desired size.
       - Use multiple TempDB data files, all the same size.
-      - Use available hypervisor network control mechanisms (for example, VMware NIOC).

 Exploring the Provisioned DB Server
 ++++++++++++++++++++++++++++++++++++

 #.
-In **Prism Element > Storage > Volume Groups**, locate the **ERA_**\ *Initials*\ **_MSSQL2_\*** VG and observe the layout on the **Virtual Disk** tab. <What does this tell us?>
+In **Prism Element > Storage > Volume Groups**, locate the **ERA_MSSQL2_...** VG and observe the layout on the **Virtual Disk** tab.

    .. figure:: images/23.png

 #.
-View the disk layout of your newly provisioned VM in Prism. <What are all of these disks and how is this different from the original VM we registered?>
+View the disk layout of your newly provisioned VM in Prism, and compare to the previous VM.
+This VM follows best practices when it comes to disk layout, where as the original VM does not.

    .. figure:: images/24.png

 #.
-In Prism, note the IP address of your *Initials*\ **-MSSQL2** VM and connect to it via RDP using the following credentials:
+In Prism, note the IP address of your *MSSQL2* VM and connect to it via RDP using the following credentials:

-   - **User Name** - NTNXLAB\\Administrator
+   - **User Name** - Administrator
    - **Password** - nutanix/4u

 #.
 Open **Start > Run > diskmgmt.msc** to view the in-guest disk layout.
 Right-click an unlabeled volume and select **Change Drive Letter and Paths** to view the path to which Era has mounted the volume.
-Note there are dedicated drives corresponding to SQL data and log locations, similar to the original SQL Server to which you manually applied best practices. <Anything else to share here?>
+Note there are dedicated drives corresponding to SQL data and log locations, similar to the original SQL Server to which you manually applied best practices.

    .. figure:: images/25.png